madscientist42/partitionfs/README.md

 the filesystems in those virtual image files.
 Care should be exercised- the filesystem's got very limited protections against multiple workers at the same time going and clobbering the whole disk image.
 You should do one set of operations at a time for now.

+(Update 06-17-2016) There are now .deb and .rpm packagings for this project created from the 1.1.0 version tag.
+They _*should*_ install and run properly on anything from the Ubuntu 15.10 timeframe space and later- they may install and run on earlier, but that isn't as assured.
+This is a pre-release in the sense that it's ready for "normal" use if you build it and here's some pre-builts for what's likely to be out there.